 The system’s software enables other features such as face detection and identifying scene changes like crowd movement.
 Footage can be streamed on the SwannView Plus app, a wire-connected television, or via a Google Home Assistant compatible television.

 Swann was the first company to integrate Google Home Assistant to a multi-camera wired surveillance system, Security Baron detailed the Google integration here.
+For more information, read our review of the best home security cameras.

 More home security companies have since followed suit with 4K quality content such as the US-based surveillance company, Montavue, which announced a 4K security camera earlier this month.
 As smart home systems become deeper in their skill sets, it appears that companies like Swann are trying to match the progress in video quality.